syslog-ng

 Onboarding allows you to collect metrics about the host, display the host on the Topology page, and to tap into the log flow.

-- Level 1: Install Axolet on the host.
+- Level 1: Install Axolet on the host where syslog-ng is running.
 Axolet collects metrics from the host and sends them to the Axoflow Console, so you can check host-level metrics on the Metrics & Health page of the host, and displays the host on the Topology page.

 - Level 2: Instrument the configuration of the logging agent to provide detailed metrics about the traffic flow.
 This allows you to display data about the host on the Analytics page.

 - Level 3: Instrument the configuration of the logging agent to allow you to access the logs of the logging agent and to tap into the log flow from the Axoflow Console.
-The exact steps for this integration step depend on the configuration of your logging agent.
-Contact us so our professional services can help you with the integration.
+The exact steps for this integration depend on the configuration of your logging agent.
+We provide basic instrumentation instructions for getting started in this guide, but we strongly recommend to contact us so our professional services can help you with a production integration.

 To onboard an existing syslog-ng instance into Axoflow, complete the following steps.